 Minomathasowin – Healthy Living

-Minomathasowin – A Health Living is a community-developed, and community-led public health model for the region part of the Weeneebayko Area Health Authority (WAHA).
+The Minomathasowin “Healthy Living” Public Health Department was generated as the result of a community-developed, and community-led public health model for the region, within the Weeneebayko Area Health Authority (WAHA).

 With a wholistic approach, we are working with communities to understand the needs of individuals and families across the region.